davidhle/obsidian-notes/Spirit Library/WiSe2020-21/HCI/Lectures/Usability & UCD Process.md

 		- Logical constraints use logical reasoning to help users determine how things can be used to achieve certain results.
 For example, if someone were doing a puzzle, and there is one piece left, the user can infer that the last piece they have is the one meant to go in empty space.
 - What is a mapping?
 	-  A mapping is the relationship between two things: the control and its expected result.
 If users press the light switch on the left side, they expect the light on the left side to turn on.
 When you press the right arrow key when using a text editor, the cursor moves to the right and when pressing the left, the cursor moves to the left.
+- What is visibility?
+	- The discoverability of an action on an interface
+	- e.g., movement of bar at bottom of iPhone X screen with text to indicate you have to "swipe up" from the bottom to unlock the phone
+- What is feedback?
+	- Sending information back to the user about what has been done
+	- Visual, audio, haptic/tactile
+- What's consistency?
+	- design interfaces having similar operations and similar elements to complete tasks (e.g., commands)
+	- benefit: easy to learn and use
+	- hard for complex system/functionalities

 ### Programmer's Guide to the Human
+> It's necesssary to understand how human perception and cognition work to understand how to design for all types of users
+- What is kinesthesis?
+	- the awareness of body position